United Nations Human Settlements Programme: Work and projects

+UN-Habitat works with local partners, for example Doh Eain in Yangon, Myanmar which focuses on urban regeneration and heritage conservation.

 Governance

 The governance structure of the programme is made up of three decision-making bodies: the UN-Habitat Assembly, an executive board and a Committee of Permanent Representatives.
 Previously, The Governing Council was the decision-making body for the Programme, but it was dissolved following a resolution passed by the UN General Assembly.

 The assembly is a universal body composed of the 193 member states of the United Nations and convenes every four years at the Headquarters of UN-Habitat in Nairobi.
 The first assembly was held in May 2019.
 The presidency of the first assembly was held by Mexico.
 Mexico's presidency was represented by Martha Delgado Peralta the Mexican Undersecretary of Multilateral Affairs and Human Rights.

-The second decision-making body of the programme is the executive board, which is made up of 36 member states elected by the UN-Habitat Assembly with representatives from every regional groups.
+The second decision-making body of the programme is the executive board, which is made up of 36 member states elected by the UN-Habitat Assembly with representatives from every regional group.
 The board meets three times annually.
 The Committee of Permanent Representatives of UN-Habitat (CPR) is composed of all Permanent Representatives accredited to the United Nations Office at Nairobi.

 The UN-Habitat secretariat is headed by an executive director nominated by the UN Secretary-General with the approval of the UN General Assembly.
-The current executive director is Maimunah Mohd Sharif of Malaysia, who was appointed in December 2017.
-The deputy executive director is Victor Kisob of Cameroon who was appointed by in July 2018.
+The current executive director is Anacláudia Rossbach of Brazil, who was appointed in June 2024.
+The deputy executive director is Michal Mlynár of Slovakia who was appointed by in December 2022.